GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Problem Setup

-\begin{itemize}[leftmargin=*] \item Given online software that utilizes differential privacy (e.g., Apple macOS, Amazon AWS, and Microsoft Azure), the backdoor attacker targets the implementation of the authentic GM $\M_\sigma^*:\mathcal{D} \to \R^d$.
-It computes $\beta=\beta\left(d\right)$ and $\gamma=\gamma\left(d\right)$ that satisfy the conditions in Theorem~\ref{thm:hclwe-ind-c}, samples $\mathbf{w}\sample \mathbb{S}^{d-1}$ (acting as the secret \textbf{backdoor key}), and plants the backdoor by replacing the authentic $\M_\sigma^*$ with GPM $\M_{\sigma, \mathbf{w}, \beta, \gamma}$. \item The server, in possession of a sensitive database $D$, downloads the compromised software.
+\begin{itemize}[leftmargin=*] \item Given online software that utilizes differential privacy (e.g., Apple macOS, Amazon AWS, and Microsoft Azure), the SCBP targets the implementation of the authentic GM $\M_\sigma^*:\mathcal{D} \to \R^d$.
+It computes $\beta=\beta\left(d\right)$ and $\gamma=\gamma\left(d\right)$ that satisfy the conditions in Theorem~\ref{thm:hclwe-ind-c}, samples $\mathbf{w}\sample \mathbb{S}^{d-1}$ (acting as the secret \textbf{backdoor key}), plants the backdoor by replacing the authentic $\M_\sigma^*$ with GPM $\M_{\sigma, \mathbf{w}, \beta, \gamma}$.
+Then, it shares the backdoor key $\mathbf{w}$, as well as the other configuration parameters $\beta$ and $\gamma$, with the BPA. \item The server, in possession of a sensitive database $D$, downloads the compromised software.
 However, the compromised software is not open-source or the server fails to fully inspect the source code.
 It executes GPM as $\mathbf{y}\sample \mathcal{M}_{\sigma, \mathbf{w}, \beta, \gamma}\left(D\right)$, and releases $\mathbf{y}$.
 Given the privacy requirements, we do \textbf{not} assume that the compromised software has access to the sensitive database $D$ and the unperturbed query results $q\left(D\right)$. \begin{Exm} If the server stores $D$ and computes $q\left(D\right)$ in a protected environment while sampling the additive Gaussian noise from a randomness library, then compromising the randomness library by replacing the multivariate Gaussian distribution with hCLWE is sufficient to implant the backdoor, as the output will be equivalent to GPM.
-However, in this scenario, the randomness library need not (and should not) have access to $D$ and $q\left(D\right)$. \end{Exm} \item The backdoor attacker, with knowledge of the backdoor key $\mathbf{w}$, computes additional information about $D$ from $\mathbf{y}$.
-Meanwhile, the regular attacker also attempts to compute additional information about $D$ but without the knowledge of the backdoor key $\mathbf{w}$. \end{itemize}
+However, in this scenario, the randomness library need not (and should not) have access to $D$ and $q\left(D\right)$. \end{Exm} \item The BPA, with knowledge of the backdoor key $\mathbf{w}$, computes additional information about $D$ from $\mathbf{y}$.
+Meanwhile, the RPA also attempts to compute additional information about $D$ but without the knowledge of the backdoor key $\mathbf{w}$. \end{itemize}

-Note that the \emph{backdoor attacker could be the software developer itself} or other malicious attackers, as showcased by similar real-world incidents where multiple DP and other privacy-sensitive software were compromised, either via official channels or through software piracy and DNS hijacking~\cite{DBLP:conf/crypto/BrownG07,DBLP:conf/uss/HaeberlenPN11,DBLP:journals/corr/abs-1709-02753,dprk}.
-Additionally, unlike the scenarios in Example~\ref{exm:counterexample-threat-model}, the compromised software has the same behaviour as the authentic one.